Whatsapp Icon

 Recommended Activities for Lung Cancer Patients

 Lung cancer patients often benefit from engaging in certain activities to maintain their physical and mental health.
 Tailoring activities to individual capabilities and interests is key.
-Here are some highly recommended activities that may help lung cancer patients manage their symptoms and improve quality of life.
+Here are some highly recommended activities that may help lung cancer patients manage their symptoms and improve their quality of life.

 • Walking: A gentle walk can help maintain cardiovascular health and muscle strength.
 It's adaptable to one's pace and can be enjoyed indoors or outdoors.